 The applications built on the ARKit platform perform multiple computing and memory intensive tasks, such as scene recognition (computer vision) and rendering of objects into a real-world camera stream.
 Rendering of heavy visual content (large objects or multiple objects simultaneously) can slow down performance, so it’s important to ensure sufficient time is allotted for loading and rendering of three dimensional objects for a seamless user experience.
 Often, the application can become unresponsive due to heavy processing requirements — it is crucial to perform extensive load testing prior to the release of your AR application.

 We would describe all these scenarios as non-functional requirements for AR features.
 It is down to technology solution providers with in-depth technical expertise to “bake” in these intuitive requirements.
-Infostretch Labs works with enterprises to bring AR applications to life.
+Infostretch Labs-as-a-Service works with enterprises to bring AR applications to life.
 To find out how AR apps could enhance your customer offering, contact us today.